Only private companies or companies limited by guarantee that are defunct and solvent can apply for deregistration.

 A deregistered Hong Kong company can be restored.

-However, this can only be done by the Registrar where the company was deregistered (i) as a result of the mistake of the Registrar or (ii) upon the order of a court.
+However, this can only be done by the Registrar where the company was deregistered (a) as a result of the mistake of the Registrar or (b) upon the order of a court.

 In the case of restoration by order of the court, such an order can only be made if an application for restoration is brought by a relevant person within twenty years of the publication of the notice of deregistration.